brotkrueml/typo3-matomo-integration/Documentation/UseCases/Index.rst

 #.
 The event listener

-   The root line is available via the :php:`TypoScriptFrontendController` class, so we inject it via the constructor into the event listener.

    To separate the configuration from the implementation, the ID of the custom dimension and the configuration of the page types are also injected.